 Is a form of mental abuse in which information is twisted or spun, selectively omitted to favor the abuser, or false information is presented with the intent of making victims doubt their own memory, perception, and sanity.

-Typically this undermines the victims support group carried out by a combination of other tactics synthesized into a large scale attack on said victim.
+Typically, this undermines the victim’s support group carried out by a combination of other tactics synthesized into a large-scale attack on said victim.

 This is often done around others, behind the back of the victim.
 The manipulator may have a different rationalization depending on the type of people they are talking to at the time.

-The goal of this manipulation tactic is to get the victim off the manipulators case so they can continue doing whatever they feel they are entitled to do while suggesting the victim is dumb, too inexperienced, or otherwise doesn’t understand the manipulator properly.
+The goal of this manipulation tactic is to get the victim off the manipulator’s case so they can continue doing whatever they feel they are entitled to do while suggesting the victim is dumb, too inexperienced, or otherwise doesn’t understand the manipulator properly.

-The manipulator does not acknowledge their victims maturity either emotionally or psychologically.
+The manipulator does not acknowledge their victim’s maturity either emotionally or psychologically.

 The victim is treated as if they have no knowledge of life or experience dealing with life’s challenges.
-T

 This can take many forms and usually incorporates Gaslighting.
-There is always a covert element which leads to pitting the victim against others without the victim being fully aware of what is taking place.
+There is always a covert element that leads to pitting the victim against others without the victim being fully aware of what is taking place.

-The goal is to isolate (divide), and conquer the victim while controlling their support system.
+The goal is to isolate (divide) and conquer the victim while controlling their support system.

-Also called black and white thinking or all-or-nothing thinking.
+Also called black-and-white thinking or all-or-nothing thinking.

-The manipulator does this as an attempt to stabilize their sense of self-esteem, by perceiving themselves as purely upright, admirable, or superior and others who do not conform to their will or values as purely wicked or contemptible.
+The manipulator does this as an attempt to stabilize their sense of self-esteem by perceiving themselves as purely upright, admirable, or superior and others who do not conform to their will or values as purely wicked or contemptible.

 26. Double Blind

-In the manipulator’s eyes the victim is damned if they do and damned if they don’t.
-Regardless of which choice is picked the manipulator will always point out that the person should have picked the other.
+In the manipulator’s eyes, the victim is damned if they do and damned if they don’t.
+Regardless of which choice is picked, the manipulator will always point out that the person should have picked the other.

-This may be accompanied by remarks such as “Well if you had done this I would have done something great for you, but forget about it now.”
+This may be accompanied by remarks such as “Well if you had done this, I would have done something great for you, but forget about it now.”